MaibornWolff/clean-air/hardware/all_wood/README.md

   <a href="url"><img src="/hardware/all_wood/pictures/animation.gif" width="80%"></a>
 </p>
 This hardware version is mainly build out of wood, which can be cut to length by most hardware stores or in a home workshop.
 For the light shutters, a combination of angle-profiles and wooden mounts is used.
 Those mounts can either be cut with a CNC, 3d printed or carved with hand tools.
 A technical drawing is included in this repository.
+Due to the different methods to produce this parts, those shutters need to either be glued, screwed or held otherwise in to place after installing them like shown in the animation above.

-### BOM
+### Materials

-Wooden parts:
+#### Wooden parts:

 |   | length  | width     | thickness |                          |
 |---|---------|-----------|-----------|--------------------------|